Dr. Tandi Ngwenyama speaks with Rebecca Camden during the awards ceremony for Ngwenyama's appointment as the Camden Faculty Scholar.

 It's for this wide-ranging impact on the college that Ngwenyama was recently named the inaugural Camden Faculty Scholar.

 This endowed position supports teaching excellence and was established by Rebecca Camden through the Oregon State University Foundation.
-Camden is a leading supporter of the college, a college advisory board member and an OSU alumna.
+Camden is a leading supporter of the college and a college advisory board member.
 “The CCVM is near and dear to my heart, and it is wonderful to be able to recognize a young professional who is making a significant difference in her role and in her chosen profession,” Camden said.
 “The search for a criticalist to join the CCVM team was lengthy, and we are so fortunate to have her in this role.
 I am pleased this endowment can help advance her work and the mission of the CCVM.”

 Ngwenyama hopes to utilize the funding as the Camden Faculty Scholar to pursue her “dream” of getting her master’s in education.
 “There's nothing better than learning to me.
 That's my ultimate value and such a joy.
 And to be able to share that with other people is the best thing,” she said.